fabmob/myc-emissions-calculator/README.md

 ## Scope of the project

-An MVP has been defined during the first quarter of 2022, the web version will begin by focusing on:
+An MVP has been defined during the first quarter of 2022, the web version began by focusing on:
 * Targeted at consulting firms helping cities (not countries)
 * Focused on GHG estimation for BAU (First sheet, 1A)
 * Focused on passengers (no freight)